whiHak/My-tube_-YouTube-clone-/README.md

 ### Credits

-This Chat-web-app was developed by [Betselot Abraham](https://www.linkedin.com/in/betselot-abraham-184753285), based on the RapidAPI and leveraging ReactJs with MaterialUI.
+This YouTube-Clone-app was developed by [Betselot Abraham](https://www.linkedin.com/in/betselot-abraham-184753285), based on the RapidAPI and leveraging ReactJs with MaterialUI.

 ## License